 “For we have come to share in Christ, if indeed we hold our original confidence firm to the end.”– Hebrews 3:14 (ESV)

 The writer isn’t asking us to obsess over the strength of our grip; he’s urging us to keep trusting the One who has already taken hold of us.
-His warnings are not meant to crush us but to protect us—more like rumble strips on a highway that wake us up and help us keep going, especially in hard seasons that call for perseverance.
+His warnings aren’t meant to crush us but to protect us—like rumble strips on a highway that jolt us awake and keep us on the road, especially in hard seasons that call for perseverance.

 Jesus also says,